Igalia/explainers/spell-check-dictionary/README.md

 ## Non-Goals

-* This API does not aim to cover spell-check suggestions, autocorrect, or AI proofreading features — though the dictionary could potentially inform those in other proposals, and/or can integrate nicely with other features.
+* This API does not aim to cover spell-check suggestions, autocorrect, or AI proofreading features — though it could potentially inform those in other proposals, and/or can integrate nicely with other features.

 * Exceed the language-targeting capabilities of the existing browser custom dictionary.
 Words added via this API apply across all user-enabled languages, exactly as they do today for user-added words — no more, no less.

+* Ignored

 ## Proposed Approach